Musician 1st Class Matt Harriman

 In 2011, Harriman auditioned and was selected for assignment to the U.S. Naval Academy Band.
-Following recruit training at RTC, Great Lakes, he reported for duty as a trumpeter.
-He currently performs with the brass quintet, brass ensemble, marching band, and ceremonial units.
-He is also a Public Affairs Assistant and serves as Enlisted Representative and playing instructor with the USNA Pipes and Drums.
+Following recruit training at RTC Great Lakes, he reported for duty as a trumpet instrumentalist with the brass quintet, brass ensemble, marching band, and ceremonial units.
+He is also a Public Affairs Assistant, Brass Quintet Unit Leader, Ceremonial Unit Leading Petty Officer, and he serves as Enlisted Representative and playing instructor with the USNA Pipes and Drums.

 Harriman's awards include the Navy Commendation Medal, Navy and Marine Corps Achievement Medal (two awards), Military Outstanding Volunteer Service Medal, the Navy Good Conduct Medal (three awards), the Meritorious Unit Commendation Medal, and the Armed Forces Service Medal.